OctoPrint/OctoPrint/README.md

 Configuration
 -------------

-The config-file `config.ini` for OctoPrint is expected in its settings folder, which is located at `~/.octoprint` on Linux, at `%APPDATA%/OctoPrint` on Windows and at `~/Library/Application Support/OctoPrint` on MacOS.
+The config-file `config.yaml` for OctoPrint is expected in its settings folder, which is located at `~/.octoprint` on Linux, at `%APPDATA%/OctoPrint` on Windows and at `~/Library/Application Support/OctoPrint` on MacOS.

 The following example config should explain the available options: